yegor256/at/README.md

 [3.14] Stop tests on timeout, don't let them run forever.

-[3.15] Don't sleep for an arbitrary amount of seconds, instead wait for an event.
+[3.15] Don't sleep for an arbitrary number of seconds, instead wait for an event.

 [3.16] When it's necessary to simulate hanging, sleep for a billion seconds.

-[3.17] Let different tests test the same part of feature code.
+[3.17] Let different tests test the same part of the feature code.

 [3.18] Test whether your objects are thread-safe.